 - A new analysis by University of Georgia researchers finds overwhelming evidence that regular exercise plays a significant role in increasing energy levels and reducing fatigue.12

 The connection research makes isn’t necessarily intuitive: if you want to increase your energy level, cognitive capacity and, as a result, your productivity, you need to exercise.
+Possibly at places similar to what can be found at http://sbac.swellclubs.com/ but it’s different for everyone.
 As I said above, what works for you will vary by your body type, personality, etc.

 I’ve personally found exercise to the absolute best way to maintain lots of energy.
-If I’ve been exercising consistently and stop for long periods, I can tell a marked difference in my overall performance.
+If I’ve been exercising consistently, usually doing tennis lessons, and stop for long periods, I can tell a marked difference in my overall performance.